Updated: Feb 25, 2022

 I’ve always detested war.
 It wastes valuable resources and lives to prove a point that could be better proven through simple logic.
 More importantly, it interferes with my research.
-Metru Nui is currently recovering from its first war, I pray that it be its last.
+Metru Nui is currently recovering from its first war, I pray that it will also be its last.
 The idiotic Matoran of this city fell prey to anger and fear, losing the very virtues they speak so fondly of.
 The Ta-Matoran and Po-Matoran jumped to conclusions and destroyed our beautiful city, and our Turaga was of little help.
 In the midst of the chaos, science and research was all but forgotten, but I and several others wished to continue our duty in the midst of our civil war.

 Entry 2: A Ruki Out of Water

 We finally arrived at the Southern Continent much faster than I thought we would.
-“Good winds” as Marka said.
+“Good winds”, as Marka said.
 I bid her farewell and went inland to the nearest village.
 I can’t say I expected luxury, but this was far from what I was used to.
 So much wilderness, teeming with Rahi.
 So long as they stayed where I couldn’t see them, we got along quite nicely.
 I’ve spent the last few days trying to gather information about what happened on the Southern Continent on the day of that light, but I did not get anything of substance for the first few days.
 They are a strange people here, and I am glad I need not stay longer.
-While I don’t like to judge by appearance alone, many of the villagers here are disfigured and grotesque like a Po-Matoran’s first carving.
+While I don’t like to judge by appearance alone, many of the villagers here are disfigured and grotesque, almost like a Po-Matoran’s first carving.
 In addition, their customs are frightening and savage, particularly in the ways of religion.

-Entry 3: My Search Concludes: Results
+Entry 3: My Search Concludes

 So the information I have gathered at this point is thus:

-Mata Nui is Mortal.
+Mata Nui is mortal.

-All of this is entirely theoretical and is highly sensitive if true.
+All of this is entirely theoretical and highly sensitive if true.
 Because of this, I have elected to not share my findings with anyone unless deemed necessary by some authority.
 I fully intend to deliver my findings to the Turaga of Metru Nui to deal with at their discretion.
-I will be delivering this information personally and will be leaving Versuva tomorrow morning to do so.
+I will be delivering this information personally, and will be leaving Versuva tomorrow morning to do so.

 Entry 4: life is meaningless

 I wish I never left to find out.
-We live in a fragile world, held together by lies, and it ALMOST FELL APART.
+We live in a fragile world held together by lies, and it ALMOST FELL APART.
 When I washed up on this island, HE told me everything.
 HE was lied to.
 HE was betrayed.
 WHY GO THROUGH THE MOTIONS, when all we have to look forward to is PAIN?
 I need to sleep.
 I need to sleep.
-If I never wake up, that’s ok.
+If I never wake up, that’s okay.
 But the lies cannot continue.
 They must not.
 We cannot become like him.
 Cast out, thrown away.

 Like Tren Krom.
 WE MUST NOT.